We are an international development organisation working towards eliminating avoidable blindness and improving Indigenous Australian health.

 The Fred Hollows Foundation today

-Since its humble beginnings in Fred and Gabi’s kitchen, The Foundation now works in more than 25 countries and has restored sight to over two million people.
+Since its humble beginnings in Fred and Gabi’s kitchen, The Foundation now works in more than 25 countries and has restored sight to over 2.5 million people.

 Since that time, The Foundation’s global work has been driven from its head office in Sydney but in 2015 has expanded its operations in Asia with the establishment of a new office in Hong Kong.
-The Foundation’s Hong Kong office will act as a regional hub to support its ever-growing Asian program work, particularly in mainland China where 20 percent of the world’s blind live.
+The Foundation’s Hong Kong office will act as a regional hub to support its ever-growing Asian program work, which accounts for the world's 30%'s blind.
+China accounts for 20% of the world’s blind live.

 We are driven by Fred’s vision to eliminate avoidable blindness.
 We believe that collaboration, getting things done with integrity and that empowering local communities is the best way to make a difference.

 The Foundation is overseen by our Board of Directors, which includes Gabi Hollows.
-CEO Brian Doolan leads day-to-day operations, and we’re still advised by Fred’s great friend and fellow humanitarian, Dr Sanduk Ruit.
+CEO Ian Wishart leads day-to-day operations, and we’re still advised by Fred’s great friend and fellow humanitarian, Dr Sanduk Ruit.
 We are independent, not-for-profit, politically unaligned and secular.

 Fred was the type of man who knew exactly what he wanted, then went about getting it.
 Through his years in Australia with the Aboriginal Medical Service, National Trachoma and Eye Health Program and his work in developing countries, he was driven by the inequality he saw.